Deterministic conditionals

 IF x THEN 100 ELSE 0

-As you most likely expected, this expression evaluates to 100
+As you most likely expected, this expression evaluates to 100, when x

 Example in Python: